TomHAnderson/graphql-complete-index/README.md

 * `increment`: `Int` - The value to increment the cursor by for each iteration.
 If the `cursorDataType` is `Int` then `initialValue` is presumed to be a numeric string.

-* `nextCursorField`: String - When the next cursor starting value is derived from the current query, this is the field name containing the value.
+* `nextCursorField`: String - When the next cursor starting value is derived from the current query, this is the field name containing the cursor value for the next iteration.

 These fields allow for pagination with the GraphQL Complete Connection Model and ad-hoc pagination strategies as shown below.